Policy Action

 Criteria

-2. Includes participation of multiple 4-year institutions
+• Include participation of multiple 4-year institutions;

 The National Landscape

-North Carolina
+North Carolina is Leading the Way

-North Carolina’s Future-Ready course of study was developed to ensure that students who earn a diploma meet the requirements for University of North Carolina at Chapel Hill and NC College Connect.
-The state’s direct admissions program includes the participation of all 11 UNC universities, all 58 community colleges, and 29 private institutions.
-Learn more about what North Carolina is doing.
+North Carolina has taken several steps to streamline the pathway to postsecondary education.
+Students who complete the state’s Future-Ready course of study meet the eligibility requirements for the University of North Carolina at Chapel Hill.
+The state’s direct admissions program, NC College Connect, includes the participation of all 11 UNC campuses, all 58 community colleges, and 29 private institutions.

-Rhode Island
+Rhode Island is Leading the Way

-North Carolina
+North Carolina is Leading the Way

-North Carolina’s Future-Ready course of study was developed to ensure that students who earn a diploma meet the requirements for University of North Carolina at Chapel Hill and NC College Connect.
-The state’s direct admissions program includes the participation of all 11 UNC universities, all 58 community colleges, and 29 private institutions.
-Learn more about what North Carolina is doing.
+North Carolina has taken several steps to streamline the pathway to postsecondary education.
+Students who complete the state’s Future-Ready course of study meet the eligibility requirements for the University of North Carolina at Chapel Hill.
+The state’s direct admissions program, NC College Connect, includes the participation of all 11 UNC campuses, all 58 community colleges, and 29 private institutions.

-Rhode Island
+Rhode Island is Leading the Way

-North Carolina
+North Carolina is Leading the Way

-North Carolina’s Future-Ready course of study was developed to ensure that students who earn a diploma meet the requirements for University of North Carolina at Chapel Hill and NC College Connect.
-The state’s direct admissions program includes the participation of all 11 UNC universities, all 58 community colleges, and 29 private institutions.
-Learn more about what North Carolina is doing.
+North Carolina has taken several steps to streamline the pathway to postsecondary education.
+Students who complete the state’s Future-Ready course of study meet the eligibility requirements for the University of North Carolina at Chapel Hill.
+The state’s direct admissions program, NC College Connect, includes the participation of all 11 UNC campuses, all 58 community colleges, and 29 private institutions.

-Rhode Island
+Rhode Island is Leading the Way

 What you can do